Using relative weight analysis with residualization to detect relevant nonlinear interaction effects in ordinary and logistic regressions: Results

 The case for the quadratic term with $X_{19}$ is interesting.
 Its value is low in both scenarios.
-However, recall that we are using a restricted cubic spline with 5 knots to fit the mains and interactions effects.
-Additionally, given the residualization step, the mayority of the participation of $X_{19}$ could be represented througt $X_1\times X_{19}$ the residualization process to extract all the effects from the interactions to the main presents lower, the effect
+However, recall that we are using a restricted cubic spline with 5 knots to fit the mains and interaction effects.
+Additionally, given the residualization step, most of the participation of $X_{19}$ could be represented through $X_1\times X_{19}$ the residualization process to extract all the effects from the interactions to the main present lower, the effect

 We observe how the residual weights are more predominant for the $C_3$ case than the base.
-The result is expected in terms that the small terms are stronger in the base case than in the $C_3$.
+The result is expected because small terms are stronger in the base case than in the $C_3$.